 "I think this is a story that has to be told," explains The Reckoning writer and executive producer Jeff Pope.
 "We must understand why a man like Jimmy Savile seemed to remain immune for so long to proper scrutiny and criminal investigation."

 'The Reckoning' release date

-As casting for The Reckoning has only started to be revealed, it does mean a BBC1 release date is quite far off, possibly 2022 or 2023.
+As casting for The Reckoning has only started to be revealed, it does mean a BBC1 release date is quite far off, possibly late 2022 or 2023.
 We have no news either on a worldwide or US release date.
-We'll update in due course.
+We'll update as soon as we know more.

 'The Reckoning' cast — Steve Coogan on playing Jimmy Savile

 Steve Coogan has been cast as vile predator Jimmy Savile in The Reckoning.
 He revealed: "To play Jimmy Savile was not a decision I took lightly.
 Neil McKay has written an intelligent script tackling sensitively a horrific story which — however harrowing — needs to be told."

 Steve Coogan is well known for his comedy roles including comedy travelogue The Trip and fictional TV presenter Alan Partridge, most recently seen in This Is Alan Partridge.
 He's also starred in some hard-hitting drama series and movies, such as Stephen on ITV and Philomena (2013), alongside Dame Judi Dench.